People's Liberation Army: Since 1980

 The decision of the Chinese government in 1985 to reduce the size of the military by one million was completed by 1987.
 Staffing in military leadership was cut by about 50 percent.
 During the Ninth Five Year Plan (1996–2000) the PLA was reduced by a further 500,000.
 The PLA had also been expected to be reduced by another 200,000 by 2005.
 The PLA has focused on increasing mechanization and informatization to be able to fight a high-intensity war.

-Former CMC chairman Jiang Zemin in 1990 called on the military to "meet political standards, be militarily competent, have a good working style, adhere strictly to discipline, and provide vigorous logistic support" (政治合格、军事过硬、作风优良、纪律严明、保障有力 (zhèngzhì hégé, jūnshì guòyìng, zuòfēng yōuliáng, jìlǜ yánmíng, bǎozhàng yǒulì)).
+Former CMC chairman Jiang in 1990 called on the military to "meet political standards, be militarily competent, have a good working style, adhere strictly to discipline, and provide vigorous logistic support" (政治合格、军事过硬、作风优良、纪律严明、保障有力 (zhèngzhì hégé, jūnshì guòyìng, zuòfēng yōuliáng, jìlǜ yánmíng, bǎozhàng yǒulì)).
 The 1991 Gulf War provided the Chinese leadership with a stark realization that the PLA was an oversized, almost-obsolete force.
+The USA's sending of two aircraft carrier groups to the vicinity of Taiwan during the Third Taiwan Strait Crisis prompted Jiang to order a ten-year PLA modernization program.

 The possibility of a militarized Japan has also been a continuous concern to the Chinese leadership since the late 1990s.
-In addition, China's military leadership has been reacting to and learning from the successes and failures of the American military during the Kosovo War, the 2001 invasion of Afghanistan, the 2003 invasion of Iraq, and the Iraqi insurgency.
+In addition, China's military leadership has been reacting to and learning from the successes and failures of the United States Armed Forces during the Kosovo War, the 2001 invasion of Afghanistan, the 2003 invasion of Iraq, and the Iraqi insurgency.
 All these lessons inspired China to transform the PLA from a military based on quantity to one based on quality.
-Chairman Jiang Zemin officially made a "Revolution in Military Affairs" (RMA) part of the official national military strategy in 1993 to modernize the Chinese armed forces.
+Chairman Jiang Zemin officially made a "revolution in military affairs" (RMA) part of the official national military strategy in 1993 to modernize the Chinese armed forces.

 A goal of the RMA is to transform the PLA into a force capable of winning what it calls "local wars under high-tech conditions" rather than a massive, numbers-dominated ground-type war.
 Chinese military planners call for short decisive campaigns, limited in both their geographic scope and their political goals.
 In contrast to the past, more attention is given to reconnaissance, mobility, and deep reach.
 This new vision has shifted resources towards the navy and air force.
 The PLA is also actively preparing for space warfare and cyber-warfare.